smagri/raspberryPiPico2W_ultimateGPStracker/README.md

 education accessible.

-Alternatives Exist (for more advanced users)
+Alternatives Exist (for more anced users)
 While Thonny is ideal for beginners, advanced users sometimes prefer:

 VS Code (with the Pico-Go extension)